aalhour/micro_kanren.py/README.md

 # micro_kanren

+micro_kanren, or as it's more formally known as [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf), is a declarative-relational programming language, that was originally presented in the book [The Reasoned Schemer](http://www.amazon.com/dp/0262562146).
+You would solve a problem by declaring it as a Goal that consists of relations between variables and states.

-This is a Python 3 port of [Tom Stuart's Ruby implementation of μKanren](https://github.com/tomstuart/kanren).
+This is a Python 3 port of [Tom Stuart's μKanren](https://github.com/tomstuart/kanren) implementation in Ruby.

-In a nutshell, [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) is a declarative language for relational programming.
+## Motivation:

 Tom Stuart talked very concisely about this paradigm in his talk [Hello, Declarative World!](https://skillsmatter.com/skillscasts/6523-hello-declarative-world) and its accompanying [article](http://codon.com/hello-declarative-world).

 If you find it difficult to play around with this library, then I urge you to watch Tom's video as it builds up a set of interesting ideas from simple constructs.
 If you're feeling adventurous, then head over to **examples/**, and try to build on them.